odieQA-SDET/CMMSPLN-CYPRESS-ALLURE-REPORT-GITACTION/README.md

 This document ensures robust test coverage for the "Meters & Groups" module, aligning with QA best practices.
 All positive and negative cases are tested to identify bugs early and ensure high-quality deliverables.

-### THIS IS OUTPUT of CYPRESS AUTOMATION TESTING AT LOCAL IS SUCCESS
+### THIS IS OUTPUT of CYPRESS AUTOMATION TESTING AT LOCAL IS SUCCESSFULLY
 #### Login Module
 https://github.com/user-attachments/assets/0fede0b8-f71f-4645-bf5b-27522fa02182